robstave/angular2-training/session-one/page3.md

 ![Modules](https://github.com/robstave/angular2-training/blob/master/session-one/modules.png "Modules")

 Take advantage of name spacing as much as you can.
-In this case, angular-ci is prepending app in front of the components.
+In this case, angular-ci is prepending _app-_ in front of the components.

 This is the default prefix.

 When angular-bootstrap was first introduced, their directives had matching names with standard items as well ("popup", "dropdown" and such).
 At some point this cause a mess of collisions and they renamed it all to uib-popup, uib-dropdown and so on.
 So to avoid this, you do want a unique prefix as well.
-This is an option in the angular cli command. (see --prefix)
+Luckily, this is an option in the angular cli command. (see --prefix)

 If your curious, take a peek in angular-cli.json.
 You will see the prefix entry there.